ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ## #= Self test
 Sending a # will start the clock self test.
 This is convenient to check if all the words in the display are functioning.<br> The time of a minute is reduced to 0.9 seconds (900 milli seconds).<br>
 #nnnn were nnnn is the delay between minutes in milli seconds.

+## % = Fire display
+Shows a fire on the display in some clocks with a 12 x12 LED-matrix design installed

 ## % = Switch between SK6812 and WS2812 LED strip
 With this option the used LED strip can be changed.
 The clock is equipped with on of these to types of LED strips.